ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

         The value is the counter *before* the expansion phase of the swap party, and must be odd.
       - Required.
-    * `peerswap_init_max_htlc_msat` (100018)
-      - Length: 8
-      - Value: an unsigned big-endian 64-bit number, in millisatoshi; the maximum in-Lightning HTLC size of all channels from the ultimate offerrer to the receiver of this message.
-      - Required.
-    * `peerswap_init_lcd_fallback` (100098)
-      - Length: 0
-      - Optional.
-        If present, indicates that the least-common-denominator
-        fallback protocol will be used.

 [SIDEPOOL-02 Pool Update Counter]: ./02-transactions.md#pool-update-counter